smartheim/ui-maintenance/README.md

 for this architecture.
 All requested REST endpoints are cached in a Index DB and kept in sync via SSE (Server Send Events).
 The storage follows a State-While-Revalidate strategy.

-The Index DB access and REST updates happen in a shared web-worker.
+The Index DB access and REST updates happen in a web-worker.
-Heavy operations like sorting is outsourced into the web-worker.
+Heavy operations like table joining and sorting is outsourced into the web-worker.

 Multiple browser tabs stay in sync and only a single SSE connection must be established.
+(Not true at the moment.
+Shared web workers do not work in WebKit/Safari.)

 This architecture should provide us with low-latency rendering performance.